Courchevel is the ski resort where the ultra-wealthy find privacy

 Situated in Les Trois Vallées, the world’s largest ski area, Courchevel provides direct access to 600km of interconnected ski runs.
 With state-of-the-art lift infrastructure, a long ski season, and guaranteed snow cover due to its north-facing slopes, it has become a premier location for affluent property buyers.

 From the Michelin-starred restaurants of Courchevel 1850 to the authentic Alpine charm of Le Praz, each of the resort’s five villages offers something distinct.
 Whether buyers seek the glamour of designer boutiques and high-end après-ski or a quieter retreat with strong rental appeal, Courchevel presents an unparalleled investment opportunity.
-In the last year alone, according to Knight Frank, prices increased by 9% to €31,600 per square metre.
+In the last year alone, according to one reliable estimate, prices increased by 9% to €31,600 per square metre.

 A look up at the mountain homes of Courchevelle